grprshikhar/pricing_dev/pricing_wizard/README.md

 A brief summary is:
  - `sudo apt-get update`
    - This will update the package manager.
+ - `sudo apt-get upgrade`
+   - This will update the package manager.

+Check if your Ubuntu installation contains a recent python3 version
+ - `python3 --version`
+If this says `Python 3.9.X` or greater, then you just need to ensure the python package manager is available:
+ - `sudo apt install python3-pip`
+ - `pip3 install -r requirements.txt`
+And you should be ready to go!

+If the python3 is older (or not installed), follow these additional commands
  - `sudo apt install software-properties-common`
    - This will install requirements for python3.9
  - `sudo add-apt-repository ppa:deadsnakes/ppa`